 VAT Threshold Limit: Spain

 As mentioned in the first paragraph, there a different reasons that make a VAT registration necessary.
 As we focus on the threshold limit, let’s start with a brief explanation.
-If you are selling abroad from Germany, the country you are storing (and VAT registrered) in, to Spain for example, the German VAT number is sufficient as long as you don’t reach the Annual VAT Threshold limit in Spain.
+Until July 2021, if you were selling abroad from Germany, the country you are storing (and VAT registrered) in, the German VAT number was sufficient as long as you didn’t reach the Annual VAT Threshold limit for the country of destination.

 What does that mean?

 For example: You are an FBA seller who is based and VAT registrered exclusively in Germany and you are selling goods to several European countries.
-The annual threshold limit for Spain is 35 000 €.
-So if your turnover of goods sold from Germany to Spain exceeds this number, your German VAT number is not enough anymore and you will need to get a Spanish VAT number.
+The annual threshold limit for Spain was 35 000 €.
+So up until July 2021, if your turnover of goods sold from Germany to Spain exceeded this number, your German VAT number was not enough anymore and you needed to get a Spanish VAT number.